IvanRave/wfm-client/README.md

 * Do not use in production (IE9 doesn't support requests with json type and cookies)
 * Only for development (in modern browsers) and other project types (IOS, desktop etc.)

-## Separate client development
+## Separate development

-This is an example of a request to the WFM: http://jsfiddle.net/IvanRave/bkF48

-Tools for building new independent features (only last versions of tools):
-* pseudo classical pattern to organize JS code
+If you want to help us and create new features for WFM client, you may start with next steps:

+- Define a structure of data, required for your feature.
+- Create demo dataset: use JSON object, for example: {"monitoring" : [{"heat" : 45, "water": 29999}, {...}]}
+- Create representation for your module, using standard web technologies: HTML, JS, CSS
+- If required, use next libs and technologies to create representation:
 * http://jquery.com/ for requests to the WFM API and other needs
 * http://knockoutjs.com/ for two-way bindings, etc.
 * http://getbootstrap.com/ for a markup
 * CSS or SCSS for a style

-* Use http://jsfiddle.net/ or your local server to send request to the WFM API
+* pseudo classical pattern to organize JS code

-* If you need new API methods, firstly try to construct a test data as a simple JS object and use it for your purposes.
+- If you need current WFM API methods, go to WFM API docs, show format of data and generate demo data.
+(see a link to WFM API docs in a global WFM description)

-* After realization of your feauture we will integrate it to the main source
+* After realization of your independent feauture we will integrate it to the main source.
+You can get some bonuses for development.

 ## Build notes